 Financial Aid award notifications, general information, and requested documents needed by the Financial Aid Office are posted on NetPartner.
 E-mail notifications are sent to a student's UIU e-mail address when information is needed.
-Students are ultimately responsible for managing their NetPartner document requirements and completing their financial aid files to receive aid.
+Students are responsible for managing their NetPartner document requirements and completing their financial aid files to receive aid.

-Students requiring assistance with gaining access to NetPartner, or completing document requirements through NetPartner, should contact our offices for personalized service.
+Students requiring assistance with gaining access to NetPartner, or completing document requirements through NetPartner, should contact the Financial Aid Office for personalized service.